Updated on: 11/19/2019

 The legal field is changing as fast as new technology is invented and released for the public’s use.
 Car manufacturers are exploring automated systems that can warn drivers about imminent collisions, recognize the rules of the road, and even take over the steering and braking systems.
 The goal is to make drivers safer by automating the processes that they’re just not fast enough to catch—but with hundreds of millions of cars on the road every day, auto makers will always struggle to keep up with user errors, software glitches, and other unexpected obstacles.

-If you have been in an accident and you think that a faulty autopilot might have been to blame, you might want to consider consulting a lawyer who specializes in personal injury law.
+If you have been in an accident and you think that a faulty autopilot might have been to blame, you might want to consider consulting a personal injury lawyer.
 Even if there aren’t any relevant laws in your area yet, an experienced attorney might be able to pull information from similar cases to create a compelling argument that an accident could have been avoided had the technology worked as intended or as advertised.